University Degree Honors

 Graduate Level Honors

 UW Oshkosh does not designate academic honors at the university level for graduate students.
-Since all graduating graduate students must have a gpa of 3.00 or better, the UW Oshkosh Graduate Council believes awarding honors overstates what is already a higher level of achievement in comparison to undergraduate study.
+Since all graduating graduate students must have a GPA of 3.00 or better, the UW Oshkosh Graduate Council believes awarding honors overstates what is already a higher level of achievement in comparison to undergraduate study.
 Further, the Graduate Council believes honors blur the distinction between undergraduate and graduate education if both were the same.

 Some programs confer honors within their program, discipline or College.
 These honors are recognized every April at the UW Oshkosh Honors and Awards ceremony and are published in the official program of this ceremony.
 Please check with your program or College to find out if they confer honors and the requirements for such honors.
-It is acceptable at the university commencement ceremony for graduate students to wear the cords or stoles of their discipline's respective honor society.

 Be in touch with your program or the Graduate Studies office if you have any questions about this information regarding honors.